This article will focus on the topic of persuasion, and how it can be maximised to deliver marketing messages optimally.

 Don’t Guess – Evaluate

 It is tempting to implement a marketing campaign and then subjectively judge whether it has been a success.
-Nobody wants to admit to themselves that the marketing campaign they have spend hours on has not worked.
+Nobody wants to admit to themselves that the marketing campaign they have spent hours on has not worked.
 However, this is exactly the kind of harsh analysis that effective marketers need to apply to their own marketing campaigns to ensure effective persuasion is being used.

 Any marketing campaign must evaluate the effectiveness of the campaign after it is implemented, by asking questions like – how many new customers were acquired, or how many more products were sold as a result of the marketing campaign.